The 4 Agile Meeting Types Marketing Teams Need

 Daily standups to stay on the same page

-If your sprint planning meetings set out your agenda for each sprint, daily standups are what keeps everything moving during the course of your work.
+If your sprint planning meetings set out your agenda for each sprint, the Daily Scrum or daily standup meetings are what keeps everything moving during the course of your work.
 Daily meetings might sound like a chore, but 57% of marketing teams report using daily standups to keep the pulse of their work, making them the second most popular agile meeting type after sprint planning.

 Standups are short, focused meetings, which is where they got their name (participants should literally remain standing to make sure everyone doesn’t get too comfortable and let the meeting drag).
 This helps ensure daily standups stay between 5 and 15 minutes.